signalfx/signalfx-java/README.md

 ).build();
 ```

-## Default Dimensions
+### Default dimensions

-Sometimes there is a desire to set one or more dimension key/value pairs on
+Sometimes there is a desire to set one or more dimension key/value pairs
-every datapoint that is reported by this library.
-In order to do this call
+on every datapoint that is reported by this library.
+In order to do this
-`addDimension(String key, String value)` or `addDimensions(Map<String,String>
+call `addDimension(String key, String value)` or
-dimensions)` on the `SignalFxReport.Builder` object.
+`addDimensions(Map<String,String> dimensions)` on the
+`SignalFxReporter.Builder` object.

+Note that if `IncrementalCounter` is used to create a distributed
+counter you will want to make sure that none of the dimensions passed to
+`addDimension()/addDimensions()` are unique to the reporting source
+(e.g. `hostname`, `AWSUniqueId`) as this will make make the counter
+non-distributed.
+For such dimensions use
+`addUniqueDimension()/addUniqueDimensions()` on the
+`SignalFxReporter.Builder` object.

 ### AWS Integration

 To enable AWS integration in SignalFx (i.e aws tag/property syncing) to a metric
 you can use `com.signalfx.metrics.aws.AWSInstanceInfo`.
-And either add it as a
+And either add it as
-dimension in `MetricMetadata` or add it as a default dimension.
+a dimension in `MetricMetadata` or add it as a default dimension.

 ```java
 String instanceInfo = AWSInstanceInfo.get()